-Pragmatic Marketing Framework: Why use it?
+Pragmatic marketing framework: Why use it?

 The pragmatic marketing framework offers many benefits, as it creates a standard language for your entire team and contains the blueprint of activities that are required to bring a profitable, problem-oriented product in the market.
 Of course, like any marketing strategy, it also carries some disadvantages.

-Three key considerations with the pragmatic marketing framework
+3 key considerations with the pragmatic marketing framework

 When using the pragmatic marketing framework, always consider these three crucial principles.